 UMMC serves as our “home base” where we perform the majority of our inpatient rotations.
-It is the home to our “Brain Attack Team” which responds to acute strokes within our hospital system, and serves as a Comprehensive Stroke Center, performing a high volume of thrombectomy cases.
-UMMC also houses our Neurocritical Care Unit, a pinnacle in acute neurologic care that is highly integrated with our inpatient neurology services.
+It is the home to our “Brain Attack Team” which responds to acute strokes within our hospital system, and it serves as a Comprehensive Stroke Center, performing a high volume of thrombectomy cases.
+UMMC also houses our Neuro-Critical Care Unit, a leader in acute neurologic care that is highly integrated with our inpatient neurology services.
 The STC is the nation's only integrated trauma hospital with the largest volume of trauma patients seen per year, with a dedicated neurotrauma and spinal cord unit.
 UM Rehab is the largest comprehensive rehabilitation care center in the state of Maryland and an integral part of continued care for our neurologic patients as well as other patients with acute rehab needs.
 Clinical rotations through these different areas, as well as subspecialty outpatient exposure, provides for a comprehensive neurology residency experience.

 Residency leadership starts with Dr. Carolyn Cronin, our dedicated program director who is constantly working to improve the educational and clinical experience for us.
-With the support of our supportive and energetic Chairman, Dr. Peter Crino, the program has continued to evolve and expand, ensuring that we are maximizing our residency experience.
+With the support of our dedicative and energetic Chairman, Dr. Peter Crino, the program has continued to evolve and expand, ensuring that we are maximizing our residency experience.

 Baltimore is a vibrant city with excellent restaurants, local microbreweries, cocktail bars, eclectic museums, and exciting sporting venues to enjoy.
 Its location within a geographically diverse state, along with proximity to both Washington, DC and Philadelphia, offers many additional activities.
 A short drive takes you to scenic landscapes on the Eastern Shore and western Maryland, great hiking in the Appalachian Mountains, and easy access to the beaches of Ocean City, Bethany Beach, and Dewey Beach (just to name a few!).
 The city and surrounding suburbs have many beautiful neighborhoods to meet the needs of our residents, while the Baltimore-Washington, DC metropolitan area provides excellent access to many job opportunities for graduating residents and/or their significant others.